 - Avoid Scams -

-You can help avoid would-be scammers by following these common-sense rules:
+If posting traditionally on-line, you can help avoid would-be scammers by following these common-sense rules:

 - Anything that sounds too good to be true, probably is.
 Remember that there are millions of classifieds and postings across the country and it is unlikely that someone is legitimately offering you an outlandish amount of money for your particular item.